-Finding 3J: There is no impact on Goal 1O as this UGB expansion involves land currently zoned agricultural and industrial as well as land that will be zoned industrial.
+Finding 3J: There is no impact on Goal 10 as this UGB expansion/Annexation involves land currently zoned agricultural that will be zoned industrial.

 Goal 11- Public Facilities and Services

 To plan and develop a timely, orderly, and efficient arrangement of public facilities and services to serve as a framework for urban and rural development.